Cypress Point Affordable Housing Community Project

 This application will require an amendment to the County’s Zoning Regulations and Local Coastal Plan Land Use Map because the existing PUD zoning for this parcel calls for a much different, denser development.
 The Coastal Commission must approve this change to the County’s LCP Land Use Map before the County can act upon a request for a Coastal Development Permit.

-After the Pre-Application Workshop and consideration of the comments submitted, the applicant may proceed, if they choose, with their formal application for the proposed development.
+The applicant – MidPen Housing – submitted the application materials for this project on July 17, 2018.
 The next opportunity for public input will be when the project is formally brought before the Midcoast Community Council for their consideration and recommendation at a later date.
 The first phase of the project will involve consideration of the LCP amendment.
 Public noticing will be required for this future hearing before the Planning Commission and the Board of Supervisors.
 The amendment request will then be considered by the Coastal Commission at a public hearing for certification.

 The second phase of the project is consideration of a Coastal Development Permit for the proposed development.
 This phase will also require a publicly noticed hearing before the Planning Commission.